nauam/Courses/docs/learning/howto/configuring-windows-nodes.md

 ### Networking Issues

 Docker Desktop has some limitations to how it handles networking.
-[Check out this information](/learning/howto/connect-local-nodes.md) about how to get the QW Control Welcome Projects to connect to a single host on your local network.
+[Check out this information](/learning/howto/connect-local-nodes.md) about how to get the Rundeck Welcome Projects to connect to a single host on your local network.